 Quick rollback helps you significantly reduce the failback time.
 You can use quick rollback if you fail back from a replica to the source VM in the source location.

-During failback, Veeam Backup & Replication calculates differences between disks of the original VM and disks of the VM replica.
-With the quick rollback option enabled, Veeam Backup & Replication compares only those disk sectors that have changed during the VM replica was in the Failover state instead of comparing entire disks.
+During failback, Veeam Backup & Replication calculates differences between disks of the source VM and disks of the replica.
+With the quick rollback option enabled, Veeam Backup & Replication compares only those disk sectors that have changed during the replica was in the Failover state instead of comparing entire disks.
 To get information about the changed disk sectors, Veeam Backup & Replication uses VMware vSphere Changed Block Tracking (CBT).

 Requirements for Quick Rollback